MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

     }
     ```

 18. Click **Review and Create**, and on the next page click **Create**.
-You should now see the three modules listed below for your IoT Edge device in the Azure Portal:
+You should now see the three modules listed below for your IoT Edge device in the Azure portal:

     :::image type="content" source="media/attach-gpu-to-linux-vm/edge-hub-connections.png" alt-text="Modules and IoT Edge Hub Connections Screenshot":::